Strominger connection and pluriclosed metrics: Introduction

 Now let $(M^2,g)$ be a compact Hermitian surface which is Strominger K\"ahler-like, or equivalently, Vaisman.
 When $b_1(M)$ is odd, Belgun gave in his beautiful work \cite{Belgun} a complete classification of all such metrics.
-In particular, $M^2$ is either a properly elliptic surface, a Kodaira surface, or an elliptic or Class 1 Hope surface.
+In particular, $M^2$ is either a properly elliptic surface, a Kodaira surface \cite{Kodaira}, or an elliptic or Class 1 Hopf surface.
 When $b_1(M)$ is even, the surface admits K\"ahler metrics, which will force $g$ to be K\"ahler, so there is no non-K\"ahler Vaisman metric on such surfaces.
-Here we will prove a more general statement:
+This phenomenon persists in higher dimensions as well.
+To state the result, let us first recall the following interesting conjecture of Fino and Vezzoni in non-K\"ahler geometry: